Last Updated on August 18, 2023 by Mayank Dham

 For ex.
 An address can be assumed as a composite attribute having house number, area and city while phone numbers can be personal or work i.e. multi-valued.
 Hence, merging these two makes the attribute complex.

-8. Stored Attribute:
+8. Stored Attribute in DBMS:

 This attribute helps us in deriving an attribute with the information that it constitutes.
 It is termed as. a stored attribute as it is stored for the future, deducing the value of the derived attribute.